-2.12 SIAS has concluded that the corporate governance and risk management frameworks substantially comply with the CIPFA/SOLACE best practice guidance on corporate governance.
-This conclusion is based on the work undertaken by the Council and reported in its Annual Governance Statement for 2018/19.
-Although SIAS did not undertake specific risk management or corporate governance audits in 2018/19, these arrangements are considered during annual audit planning and the delivery of individual audit assignments.
+2.13 SIAS has concluded that the corporate governance and risk management frameworks substantially comply with the CIPFA/SOLACE best practice guidance on corporate governance.
+This conclusion is based on the work undertaken by the Council and reported in its Annual Governance Statement for 2020/21.
+Although no specific review of risk management was carried out by SIAS during the year, risk management arrangements are considered during annual audit planning and delivery of individual audit assignments.